 In addition, the CMP offers a pair of highpower clinics in conjunction with the U.S. Marine Corps Rifle Team and members of the Remington-Bushmaster rifle team.
 The information below explains the CMP-USMC Junior Highpower Clinic and the Advanced Adult Service Rifle Clinic.

 The CMP-USMC Junior Highpower Rifle Clinic offers advanced instruction in service rifle competition techniques.
 Members of the U. S. Marine Corps Rifle Team teach the clinic.
 The CMP provides administrative support for the clinic.
 The clinic includes classroom instruction and range firing at 200, 300 and 600 yards.
 It is open to junior highpower rifle shooters who have previous service rifle competition experience.
 Juniors who are new to highpower rifle shooting are required to attend a Rifle SAFS first before registering for the USMC Clinic.
 The registration fee is $30.00.
 Registration is limited to 160 juniors.
 Participants in the clinic must bring their own rifles and shooting equipment.
-They will receive ammunition for clinic firing activities, a USMC Clinic T-shirt and certificate and a pizza party at the end of the clinic.
+They will receive ammunition for clinic firing activities, a USMC Clinic T-shirt and certificate at the end of the clinic.

 The CMP-Remington Advanced Highpower Clinic offers advanced instruction in service rifle competition techniques.
 Members of the Remington-Bushmaster Team will teach the clinic.
 The CMP is providing administrative support for the clinic.
 Kenneth Roxburgh, a retired US Marine will be the lead instructor.
 He is the former Non-Commissioned Officer in Charge of the USMC Shooting Teams, and current Director of Remington’s Highpower Programs.
 The clinic includes classroom instruction and coached dry-firing practice.
 The registration fee is $20.00 for adults and $15 for juniors.
 Registration is limited to 75 shooters.
 Participants in the clinic must bring their own service rifles and shooting equipment.
 They will receive Clinic T-shirt and certificate.